swarnimdevverma/Movie-Recommendation-System/README.md

 ## Overview

 This project is a simple Movie Recommendation System built using Python and basic Machine Learning concepts.
-It suggests movies based on similarity and also allows users to explore movies by genre and mood/tags (like Netflix-style categories).

-The goal of this project is to apply concepts like text processing, feature combination, and similarity measures to solve a real-world problem.
+It suggests movie based on our taste , genre and similar movies and popular keywords.
+It uses concepts like text processing, feature combination, and similarity.

 ---

 ## Problem Statement

-With so many movies available, users often struggle to decide what to watch.
-Most platforms use recommendation systems, but understanding how they work is important.
+Due to the large collection of movies, viewers are often met with conflict while deciding which movie to watch.
+Since there are so many languages and genres when it comes to movies, it becomes tough to choose.

 This project aims to build a basic recommendation system that: